CESEL/RelationalGit/ReplicationPackage/README.md

 ### RQ3, cHRev: Does a state-of-the-art recommender reduce the number of files at risk to turnover?

-Following commands are samples to show how cHRev affects Expertise, CoreWorkload, and FaR of CoreFX on CoreFX.
+**Generate Data**: Following commands are samples to show how cHRev affects Expertise, CoreWorkload, and FaR of CoreFX on CoreFX.
 See the full list of simulations in [simulations.ps1](https://github.com/CESEL/RelationalGit/blob/master/ReplicationPackage/simulations.ps1).

 ```PowerShell